yunqizhang99/python-fbas/README.md

 # python-fbas

 python-fbas is a tool to analyze Federated Byzantine Agreement Systems (FBAS), as used in the Stellar network, using automated constraint solvers like SAT solvers.
-It can find disjoint quorums, minimal-cardinality splitting sets, and minimal-cardinality blocking sets.
+It can find disjoint quorums, minimal-cardinality splitting sets, minimal-cardinality blocking sets, and minimal-cardinality history-critical sets.
+(A minimal history-critical set is a set of validators such that, should they stop publishing valid history, would make it possible to loose network history)

-python-fbas seems to be able to handle much larger FBASs than [fbas_analyzer](https://github.com/trudi-group/fbas_analyzer).
+python-fbas seems to be able to handle much larger FBASs than [fbas_analyzer](https://github.com/trudi-group/fbas_analyzer) or the quorum-intersection checker of [stellar-core](https://github.com/stellar/stellar-core/).

 ## Technical highlights